|Nutritional Guidelines (per serving)|

-In a deep fryer or heavy, deep skillet, heat 2 to 3 inches of oil over to 370 F.
+In a deep fryer or heavy, deep skillet, heat 2 to 3 inches of oil to 370 F.

-In a mixing bowl, combine the self-rising cornmeal mix, flour, and onion.
-Add milk and egg; mix well.
+In a mixing bowl, combine the self-rising cornmeal mix, self-rising flour, and onion.
+Add milk and egg and mix well.

 Let the batter stand at room temperature for 5 minutes.

-Drop batter by tablespoons into the hot oil, careful not to overcrowd the pan.
+Drop the batter by tablespoons into the hot oil, careful not to overcrowd the pan.

-Fry the hush puppies in small batches until golden brown, turning several times to brown evenly.
+Fry the hush puppies in small batches until deep golden brown, turning several times to brown evenly.

 - Heat the oven to 200 F before you begin the recipe.
-Place a rack over a baking sheet, put the fried and drained hush puppies on a rack and place them in the preheated oven to keep warm while making subsequent batches.
+Place a rack over a baking sheet, put the fried and drained hush puppies on the rack, and place them in the preheated oven to keep warm while making more batches.